jisotalo/ads-client/README.md

 ```

 ## Calling a function block method with parameters using RPC (remote procedure call)
 Starting from version 1.8.0, it is possible to call function block methods directly from Node.js.
-Input and output parameters are available as well as method return value.
+Input and output parameters are available as well as method return value. **Only supported on TwinCAT 3.**

 ---
 **WARNING - IMPORTANT NOTE**